2 February 2026

 Your product title is the top spot.
 This is where you’ve got the least room, and where the most important keywords should go.

 You’ve got more of a chance of ranking and getting click-throughs if the keyword is in your product title.
 So reserve this space for 2-3 keywords that are super-relevant and that have the most search volume.
-Writing highly effective product listing titles is probably the most important component of Amazon SEO strategy.
+Writing highly effective product listing titles is probably the most important component of climbing the search engine results page.
 After this, add keywords to your bullet points and product description.
 Bullet point copy is also critical for keyword optimization.

 Your listing bullet points are a good place to start adding long-tail keywords.
 Fill your bullet points with specific use cases for your product, which generally have high search intent.
 “Running shoes for _____”, for example.